shogun-toolbox/shogun/doc/cookbook/source/examples/regression/kernel_ridge_regression.rst

 Example
 -------

 Imagine we have files with training and test data.
-We create `CDenseFeatures` (here 64 bit floats aka RealFeatures) and :sgclass:`CRegressionLabels` as
+We create `DenseFeatures` (here 64 bit floats aka RealFeatures) and :sgclass:`RegressionLabels` as

 .. sgexample:: kernel_ridge_regression.sg:create_features

-Choose an appropriate :sgclass:`CKernel` and instantiate it.
-Here we use a :sgclass:`CGaussianKernel`.
+Choose an appropriate :sgclass:`Kernel` and instantiate it.
+Here we use a :sgclass:`GaussianKernel`.

 .. sgexample:: kernel_ridge_regression.sg:create_appropriate_kernel

-We create an instance of :sgclass:`CKernelRidgeRegression` classifier by passing it :math:`\tau`, the kernel and labels.
+We create an instance of :sgclass:`KernelRidgeRegression` classifier by passing it :math:`\tau`, the kernel and labels.

 .. sgexample:: kernel_ridge_regression.sg:create_instance

-Then we train the regression model and apply it to test data to get the predicted :sgclass:`CRegressionLabels`.
+Then we train the regression model and apply it to test data to get the predicted :sgclass:`RegressionLabels`.

 .. sgexample:: kernel_ridge_regression.sg:train_and_apply